justarecipe/justarecipe.github.io/_drafts/fresh-cherry-crisp-for-two.md

 In a small bowl, add the oats, flours, brown sugar, cinnamon and salt.
 Mix together.
 Add the melted butter and mix again.
 Evenly distribute the oat topping over the cherries mixture.

 Bake for 20 minutes.
-Eat
+Let cool for 10 minutes and enjoy!